SandwichGouda/Data/README.md

 - `git switch branch` also switches to branch `branch`.
   * There is no difference with `checkout`, simply, the `checkout` command was too weird (it is indeed!!) so they changed it, by splitting its features into several other subcommands.
   * Git being already widely spread and used, they kept `checkout` for habit purposes.

+### Git restore

+- `git restore` is the command that allows to transfer files from last commit to working tree.
+  * `git restore .` restores the (whole) content of the current folder from last commit.
+  * `git restore path/to/file` restores one file.

+### Git reset

+- `git reset` is the command that allows to go back in time, restoring previous commits.
+  * `git reset --soft HEAD~1` sets the head back to 1 commit, keeping the working tree unchanged.
+  * `git reset --hard HEAD~1` sets the head back to 1 commit, overwriting the working tree.
+Beware, with `--hard`, you can't get your modifications back (think before you type !)

 ### Git merge